Optimization for Solder Paste Printing Process to Reduce Solder Ball Formation

 - Placement between IC and Capacitor: Place capacitors near the power ports, as close as possible, to optimize power performance.

-- Component Placement at PCB Edges: Components should be placed parallel to the cutting direction, and no components should be positioned within a certain distance of the edge to avoid damage during cutting.
+- Component Placement at PCB Edges: Placing components parallel to the cutting direction, and no components need positioning within a certain distance of the edge to avoid damage during cutting.

 - Via Placement: Vias should be avoided on pads whenever possible.
 The VIPPO (Via in Pad Plated Over) process, available from lcsc.com, can be used, where vias are filled with resin and capped with plating to enhance thermal conductivity and electrical performance.